filecoin-project/devgrants/storage-provider-tools-rfps.md

 - Creates a local CID index
 - Then storage miners could share their CID index with a aggregator for community visibility

-Sectors that miners have can also be observed at https://spacegap.github.io.
+Sectors that SPs have can also be observed at https://spacegap.github.io.

 Optionally this tool could also map pieceCIDs to payload / data CIDs (as used in IPFS) to support Retrieval Miners and Clients. https://github.com/mgoelzer/cid_oracle is another tool that scans the Filecoin blockchain for pieceCID to payload CID mappings.